xsuite/xfields/docs/gettingstarted.rst

 Track
 -----

-The beam element can be used to track a bunch stored on the same platform:
+The beam element can be used to track a bunch stored on the same context:

 .. code-block:: python